Current Graduate Students

 Graduate students are the life blood of the marine lab, coming from the departments of Biological Science and Earth Ocean and Atmospheric Sciences to work with resident faculty.
 Their enthusiasm, inquisitiveness, and creativity are contagious to everyone with whom they interact on the laboratory campus, including the staff, each other, and the faculty.

-I am broadly interested in the ecology of marine benthic invertebrates and the effect of environmental stressors on their population dynamics.
-I am particularly interested in how high macroalgal cover or sedimentation affect gorgonian octocorals in the northeastern Gulf of Mexico.
+I am broadly interested in the ecology of marine invertebrates and how they respond to environmental stressors.
+I am investigating how high macroalgal cover or sedimentation affect gorgonian octocorals in the northeast Gulf of Mexico.
 Despite their global distribution, octocorals are largely understudied.
-Thus, I am evaluating the mechanisms driving observed patterns in gorgonian distribution, abundance, and population dynamics on limestone reefs and how increasing stressors alter these populations.
+Thus, I will evaluate the mechanisms driving observed patterns of their distribution, abundance, and population dynamics on limestone reefs and how increasing stressors alter these populations.

 I am broadly interested in studying how biodiversity affects ecosystem functioning in coral reef ecosystems.
 I use a combination of observational, field, and lab studies to identify and predict spatial and temporal shifts in coral functional diversity in response to anthropogenic stressors.
 My objective is to determine which aspects of functional diversity are key to maintaining high-level ecosystem functioning in the face of regularly occurring disturbances.
 My goal is to use my research to inform coral reef conservation and management strategies.

-My research explores tripartite symbioses between endolithic bacteria, viruses that parasitize them, and their coralline algae hosts, emphasizing how climate change affects their interactions.
-I am also interested in how viral top-down control affects endolithic community composition and abundance.
-My focus at the community level will reveal the effects of nutrient exchange on host ecology and bioerosion.
-I will use empirically-based models to run cost-benefit analyses of viral burden on bacterial population dynamics and to explore the consequences of changing ocean chemistry on bacteria-host-virus interactions.
+My research explores symbioses between endolithic bacteria, viruses that parasitize them, and their coralline algae hosts, and how climate change affects their interactions.
+It also includes how viral top-down control affects community composition and abundance.
+Focus at the community level will reveal the effects of nutrient exchange on host ecology and bioerosion.
+I will use empirically-based models to analyze the effects of viral burden on bacterial population dynamics and to explore the consequences of changing ocean chemistry on bacteria-host-virus interactions.

 My research interests are rooted in understanding coral reef ecology, resilience, and response to changes in environmental parameters.
 I am particularly intrigued by how anthropogenic influences- such as climate change, coastal development, artificial reef development, and recreation and tourism uses- impact coral’s response rate and reproductive success.
 I aim to produce research that can be applied to future conservation and management of coral reef ecosystems.

-My interest in the field of marine evolutionary ecology combines molecular genetics with experimental ecology.
-I have previous experience in this area from studying the hybridization of imperiled species as an undergraduate and by conducting manipulative experiments of predator-prey interactions for my Masters.
-For my dissertation, I am using these approaches to investigate polyandry in the Florida crown conch.
-The intent is threefold: to understand the degree of polyandry in field populations, to examine its effect on sibling interactions, and to understand the potential for the level of polyandry to track positively with intensity of parent-offspring conflicts.
+My research in evolutionary ecology combines molecular genetics with experimental ecology, areas in which I have had experience as an undergraduate studying hybridization of imperiled species and as an MSc student conducting predator-prey experiments.
+My PhD research uses both approaches to investigate polyandry in Florida crown conch to describe polyandry in field populations, to examine its effect on sibling interactions, and to understand whether the level of polyandry tracks with the intensity of parent-offspring conflicts.

 I am primarily interested in the ecology of marine meiofauna, particularly metazoan meiofauna.
 My research at FSU primarily deals with investigating genetic and morphological connectivity between populations of meiofaunal nematodes.
 I am also interested in molecular ecology, evolutionary biology, and conservation biology.
 Meiofauna are an important yet often under-studied component of the benthic environment.
 I hope my research will help elucidate the role of meiofauna in the marine ecosystems.

-I am broadly interested in the ecology of marine fishes, mainly the sharks and rays.
-I am particularly interested in foraging and movement ecology of fishes, and the use of innovative techniques or technologies for studying them.
+I am broadly interested in the ecology of marine fishes, particularly in their foraging and movement ecology, using innovative technologies to study them.
 My current research focuses on the trophic ecology of six species of sharks in the northern Gulf of Mexico, ranging from the continental shelf edge to the lower continental slope.
 I am also evaluating methylmercury contamination in these sharks relative to their trophic ecology, habitat, and proximity to the Deepwater Horizon oil spill.

 I am broadly interested in algal ecology, particularly the ecology of crustose coralline algae (CCA) on coral reefs.
 I am also interested in how anthropogenic change is altering coral reef communities, and how human stresses are interacting with natural processes such as herbivory and competition.
 My MSc thesis research focused on the effects of ocean acidification on CCA common to the coral reefs of Mo'orea, French Polynesia, and I hope to build upon this research working with Dr. McCoy.

 My research interests are rooted in the ecology, life history, and population dynamics of elasmobranchs.
-My past research focused on using biphasic life‐history trade‐offs to better model elasmobranch lifetime growth and more accurately estimate mortality rates and rebound potentials (still of great interest), whereas my current research describes the growth and life history patterns of deepwater sharks in the Gulf of Mexico, many of which are still poorly understood, and investigates the use of near-infrared spectroscopy to age sharks.
+My past research focused on using biphasic life‐history trade‐offs to model elasmobranch lifetime growth and to estimate mortality rates and rebound potentials (still of great interest), whereas my current research describes the age (using near-infrared spectroscopy), growth and life history patterns of deepwater sharks in the Gulf of Mexico, many of which are still poorly understood.

 My primary interest is in the ecology of large marine fishes, which informs my current research on the natural history and ecology of coastal sharks in the Florida Big Bend seagrass habitats.
 Here, I use fishery-independent surveys to document fish assemblages, and stable isotope analysis to describe trophic structure.
 Additional interests include the trophic and isotopic relationships of commensal diskfishes (Family Echeneidae)., elasmobranch ectoparasites, and their hosts, as well as the effects of highly mobile and migratory species on ecological systems.